firdayantikmd/bangkit-money-tracker/README.md

 # bangkit-money-tracker
 This is a simple frontend app deployed to Google Compute Engine.
+The backend app can be found here https://github.com/firdayantikmd/bangkit-money-tracker-api.git.

 ## How to deploy?
 1. Create compute engine instance (e2-small/Ubuntu)